Avaiga/taipy-getting-started-core/step_05/ReadMe.md

 # Step 5: Scopes

-Scoping determines how Data Nodes are shared between cycles, scenarios, and pipelines.
+[Scopes](https://docs.taipy.io/en/latest/manuals/core/concepts/scope/) determine how Data Nodes are shared between cycles, scenarios, and pipelines.
 The developer may decide to:

 - Keep Data Nodes local to each pipeline.